 Beyond the Crowd: Lee Konitz

 My personal choice for the second finest jazz artist who ever lived is Lee Konitz.
 He has a melodic, harmonic and rhythmic range that brings to mind Johann Sebastian Bach.
 The same is true for Charlie Parker, of course, but due to the ravages of addiction, his years and yield were deprived of the longevity and body of work Konitz has assembled over eighty-eight years.
-John Coltrane, Stan Getz and Dizzy Gillespie are three other jazz artists I feel are in this conversation, and while I find that no one can ultimately match the limitless inventiveness and lack of repetition displayed by Konitz over time, I've concluded that Stan Getz ultimately takes the cake, so to speak.
+John Coltrane, Stan Getz, Dizzy Gillespie and Bill Evans are four other jazz artists I feel are in this conversation, and while I find that no one can ultimately match the limitless inventiveness and lack of repetition displayed by Konitz over time, I've concluded that Stan Getz ultimately takes the cake, so to speak.

 It is beyond amazing how Lee can play All the Things You Are (or any other jazz standard) on any given day or recording, and come up with phrases and ideas never heard before.
 And I’m not talking about one new phrase, but literally dozens of fresh ideas.
 This is the essence of improvisation, and even outside of jazz, looking into another improvisational form, the classical music of India, there is no one who can match Konitz in this specific regard, with Ravi Shankar and Pandit Jasraj being the only artists I feel are in that conversation.